-“Did Sauron have the same problems with size the dwarrow do?”
+“Did Sauron have the same problems with his size that the dwarrow do?”
 Bilbo asked as he started climbing up.

 “Whatever do you mean, dear Bilbo?”
 Gandalf called as he scouted ahead of the hobbit.

-“The oversized pretentious architecture,” Bilbo panted out.
+“The oversized pretentious architecture as a way to make up for being smaller than the other races,” Bilbo panted out.
 Eyeing the next bit of stone in front of him, he hauled himself up and found himself on a flat area before an opening into the mountain.

 “Mayhap,” Gandalf murmured before leaning on his staff.
 “Courage, Bilbo.”